This post may contain affiliate links. Please read our disclosure policy.

 To get paint to adhere to wood, you have to sand it, to rough up the surface.
 This allows the paint to grip the surface, especially with anything that’s varnished.

-A liquid sander deglosser brushes on quick and easy to remove the finish.
+- A liquid sander deglosser brushes on quick and easy to remove the finish.
 It giving it a rough texture without the effort.
-You can save yourself a lot of time and purchase it online here.

 Cabinets